frederic-perez/AmE-dictionary/data/dictionary.md

 __egg__ _v_
 __eggcorn__ _n_ :five: A new word or phrase that emerges from mistakenly hearing or interpreting another.
 Although resulting from a mistake, an eggcorn often still seems to make logical sense.
 Eggcorn examples: all intensive purposes (“All intents and purposes”), duck tape (duct tape), wet one’s appetite (“whet one’s appetite”)
 __egghead__ _n informal_ :three: An overly intellectual person.
-__eggnog__ _n_ :three: A drink made of milk or cream, sugar, eggs, and flavorings that are beaten together and often mixed with a liquor such as rum or brandy. _A big eggnog party._
+__eggnog__ _n_ :six: /ˈɛgˌnɒg/ A drink made of milk or cream, sugar, eggs, and flavorings that are beaten together and often mixed with a liquor such as rum or brandy. :es: ponche de huevo _A big eggnog party._
 __eggs benedict__
 __egoist__ _n_ A conceited and self-centered person. _Syn_ swellhead _There is nothing in this world that the egoist loves more than himself._
 __egomaniac__
 __egotism__ _n_
-__egotistical__ _adj_ :four: Characteristic of those having an inflated idea of their own importance.
+__egotistical__ _adj_ :five: Characteristic of those having an inflated idea of their own importance. _Syn_ egotistic, narcissistic, self-loving
 __egotists__
 __egregious__ _adj_ :dart::nine::m: /ih-GREE-juss/ /ih-gree-juhs, -jee-uhs/ Something that is egregious stands out, but not in a good way — it means “really bad or offensive.”
 If you make an egregious error during a championship soccer match, your coach might bench you for the rest of the game.
 Extraordinary in some bad way; glaring; flagrant: _an egregious mistake; an egregious liar._
 __egress<sup>1</sup>__ _n_ :four::hammer:
 __egress<sup>2</sup>__ _vi_ :two: To go out; emerge.
-__egret__ _n_ :seven: Any of various usually white herons having long plumes during breeding season. _Snowy egrets._ :es: garceta
+__egret__ _n_ :eight: Any of various usually white herons having long plumes during breeding season. _Snowy egrets._ :es: garceta
 __egrote__ _vi_ /EE-groht/ To feign sickness.
 __Egyptian eye__ _n_ The term _Egyptian eye_ most frequently refers to the Eye of Horus, which is usually depicted as the left eye and represents healing, protection, and wisdom.
 __Eid al-Fitr__ _n_ An Islamic festival that begins the day after Ramadan ends.